-The intent of the overall project is to look at all aspects of the Park with fresh eyes.
-The position of the current Library building and its connection to the Park and surrounding areas will be considered through the development of the Plan.
+Yes.
+The position of the current Library building and its connection to the Park and surrounding areas has been considered in the development of this Plan.

-Council is also progressing with plans to develop a new Regional Library on Donnison St, across the road from the existing Library.
+Council is progressing with the development of a new Regional Library on Donnison St, across the road from the existing Library.
 There will be no changes in purpose nor interruption to any current operations of the Library until the new Regional Library has been completed.

 What about the proposed Kibbleplex Development?

-The Lederer Group’s proposed ‘Gosford Alive’ development on the site of the former Kibbleplex building is being assessed by the Department of Planning.
-Council has provided feedback on the development and continues to work with the Department of Planning, Industry and Environment and other Government stakeholders to advocate for positive planning outcomes for our community.
-The Kibble Park Place Plan project will consider this project and its relationship to the Park.
+The Lederer Group’s proposed ‘Gosford Alive’ development on the site of the former Kibbleplex building was assessed and the proposed Concept Plan and Stage 1 works were approved by the Department of Planning subject to several conditions.
+The Kibble Park Place Plan project considers this project and its relationship to the Park.

 What are the next steps?

-Following the initial consultation phase the draft Place Plan will be made available for the community to provide further comment.
-This feedback will then inform the final Kibble Park Place Plan.
+The draft Place Plan and Concept Plan will be made available for the community to provide comment.
+This feedback will then inform the final Kibble Park Place Plan and Concept Plan.